besufkadbelay/besufkadbelay/README.md

-# 👋 Hi, I'm Besufikad Belay – AI & Blockchain Developer | 3+ Years of Experience in Innovative Solutions
+# 👋 Hi, I'm Daniel Elias – AI & Blockchain Developer | 4+ Years of Experience in Innovative Solutions

 🔗 **Bridging AI and Blockchain Technologies for the Future**
 I’m passionate about building **intelligent, decentralized applications** to solve complex challenges.
 With over three years of experience, I specialize in **AI model development** and **blockchain-based smart contracts**, pushing the boundaries of both fields to create impactful solutions.